 “Bell’s extensive research is apparent as she blends fiction into the facts … wrapped up to create an entertaining read that is sure to refuel and inspire your creativity.” – Rhonda Cratty, Quilter and Reader

 Author J.v.L.
 Bell loves to attend book groups, present at historical societies and other adult organizations, or visit your classroom.
 For adults she presents on the history she researched while writing her novels.
-She has two presentations that can be modified into 25 minute to 1 hour presentations: Colorado’s Colorful History or Pike Peak or Bust: Colorado’s Women ’59ers.
-She is also willing to come to your classroom and talk with students about Elizabeth Byers.
+She has two presentations that can be modified into 25 minute to 1 hour presentations: Colorado’s Colorful History, Pike Peak or Bust: Colorado’s Women ’59ers, or Elizabeth Byers’ Story.
+She is also willing to come to your classroom in costume and impersonate Elizabeth Byers to teach students about life in Colorado during the Gold Rush.

 Recording the Lucky Hat Mine at Coupe Studios in Boulder, Colorado with narrator Nancy Wu